mitchivin/mitchIvin-xp/README.md

 ## A Note on Unauthorized Copies

 If you have seen this project hosted on any domain other than **mitchivin.com**, it is a stolen copy.
 These unauthorized versions are often broken, incomplete, and do not represent the quality of the final work.

-## Contact

-For any inquiries regarding the original implementation, please contact Mitch Ivin at `mitchellivin@gmail.com`.